 Brown the prawns and chicken

 - Cut the chicken into bite-sized pieces and coat in cornflour seasoned with a little salt (image 1 above).
-If you don't use salt, just coat the chicken in plain cornflour.
-Set aside while you fry the prawns.
+If you don't use salt, coat the chicken in plain cornflour.

 - Heat the sunflower oil in a frying pan and stir-fry the prawns gently until they turn pink (image 2 above).
 Transfer the prawns to a plate and set them aside.
 If you are using ready-cooked prawns you can omit this step.

 - Now stir-fry the chicken pieces (in the same pan) until they are nicely browned on all sides (image 3 above).
 Do this slowly, to give the chicken pieces time to cook through.
-You may need to add additional oil.
+You may need to add an additional splash of oil.

 - The chicken will be cooked when it reaches an internal temperature of 74C/165F, or when a piece of chicken, cut in half, is no longer pink.